ZeshanA/blog/posts/writing-a-cv-they-cant-ignore.md

 ---

-> Apply this idea across your entire CV and your biggest accomplishments will be screaming out to the hiring manager
+> Apply this idea across your entire CV, and your biggest accomplishments will be screaming out to the hiring manager

-If I asked you to tell me the most impressive things mentioned in the the *"Before"* excerpts, it'd probably take you a while, and you'd hate every minute of it.
+If I asked you to tell me the most impressive things mentioned in the *"Before"* excerpts, it'd probably take you a while, and you'd hate every minute of it.
 But notice how much easier the *"After"* versions are to scan, and to pick out key achievements from.
-Apply this idea across your entire CV and your biggest accomplishments will be screaming out to the hiring manager - leaving you with a much better chance of making it past resume screens.
+Apply this idea across your entire CV, and your biggest accomplishments will be screaming out to the hiring manager - leaving you with a much better chance of making it past résumé screens.

 # Results, outcomes, and concrete numbers.